nutszebra/squeeze_net/README.md

 * Optimization
 Optimization and hyperparameters are same as in [[3]][Paper3].
 * Data augmentation
-Train: Pictures are randomly resized in the range of [124, 132], then 122x122 patches are extracted randomly and are normalized locally.
+Train: Pictures are resized in the range of [124, 132], then 122x122 patches are extracted randomly and are normalized locally.
 Horizontal flipping is applied with 0.5 probability.
 Test: Pictures are randomly resized to 128x128, then they are normalized locally.
 Single image test is used to calculate total accuracy.